 Even simple gestures, like sending congratulatory and appreciation messages whenever they secure a new subscription, can also help keep your affiliates motivated.

-Keep track of affiliate sales
+Track affiliate sales

 As you’ve seen, membership affiliate marketing is a great addition to your overall membership site marketing strategy.
 Aside from increasing your audience reach, an affiliate program brings several benefits for your membership site, including increased conversions and long-term relationships with your existing members.

-If you’re ready to start your membership affiliate program, consider using our affiliate marketing software that can be easily customized to meet your specific site needs.
+If you’re ready to start your membership site affiliate program, consider using our affiliate marketing software that can be easily customized to meet your specific site needs.